Academic Policies

 • A student’s degree program may be terminated on the written request of the student, or by action of the Academic Policy Committee, if the student’s performance is deemed unsatisfactory or if tuition and fee payments are not made as required.
 The termination of a student’s program by the Academic Policy Committee does not cancel financial obligations the student incurred at the University while enrolled.
 Students who have not received an approved leave of absence, registered for a course for two consecutive academic semesters will be notified that they will be removed from the program unless they respond within 30 days.
 A student who has been removed may apply for reactivation by petitioning the Academic Policy Committee within two years of the notification and paying any unpaid tuition.
 (Students who are recipients of federal financial aid should refer to the Financial Aid section of this Catalogue for additional leave of absence stipulations.)

 • Students who have taken graduate level courses in religion from an accredited institution that have not been applied toward a previous degree may ask for these courses to be applied toward their degree.
 In order to be considered eligible for transfer, these credits must have been earned within ten years prior to initial enrollment as a matriculated student at Hartford International University or taken while the student is pursuing their degree at Hartford International University.
-MAIRS students may receive up to 9 credits of transfer credit; MAC students may transfer up to 6 credits of transfer credit.
+MAIRS and MAC students may receive up to 9 credits of transfer credit.
 Any course taken at another institution while a student is enrolled at Hartford International University must be pre-approved by the student’s advisor and the Dean (students must complete the Transfer Credit Pre-approval form).
 The total credit awarded for Advanced Standing and transfer credit combined may not exceed the maximum transfer credit for the specific degree program.

 • For the protection of students and former students, all transcript requests must be submitted in writing and personally signed, or requested via the student access portal transcript request page.
 Requests that are sent via e-mail cannot be honored.
 Transcripts will not be issued by fax.
 Upon written request and submission of the transcript fee of $10 to the Registrar, students and alumni may, at any time, request the Registrar to send their official transcript to a school or organization of their choice.
 Please allow 3-5 business days for transcript requests to be processed by the Registrar.
 Transcripts are issued only when all financial obligations to the University have been met.
 Students may view and print an unofficial course report through the student access portal at anytime.